Debjit1122/debjit1122/README.md

 ### 🔹 StableJSON
 **Deterministic JSON Processing Toolkit**

-A browser-first JSON toolkit for developers who care about **consistency and correctness**.
+A browser-first open source JSON toolkit for developers who care about **consistency and correctness**.

 - Canonical JSON output for hashing and comparison
 - Validation, formatting, diffing, and querying